MicrosoftDocs/fabric-docs/docs/data-science/tutorial-relationships-detection.md

     :::image type="content" source="media/tutorial-relationships-detection/visualize-relationship-metadata.png" alt-text="Screenshot of the relationships between tables." lightbox="media/tutorial-relationships-detection/visualize-relationship-metadata.png":::

 1. Count how many new "m:m" relationships will be discovered with `include_many_to_many=True`.
-These relationships will be in addition to the previously shown "m:1" relationships; therefore, you'll have to filter on `multiplicity`:
+These relationships are in addition to the previously shown "m:1" relationships; therefore, you have to filter on `multiplicity`:

     ```python
     suggested_relationships = find_relationships(all_tables, coverage_threshold=1.0, include_many_to_many=True)
     suggested_relationships[suggested_relationships['Multiplicity']=='m:m']
     ```

 1. You can sort the relationship data by various columns to gain a deeper understanding of their nature.
-For example, you could choose to order the output by `Row Count From` and `Row Count To`, which will help identify the largest tables.
+For example, you could choose to order the output by `Row Count From` and `Row Count To`, which help identify the largest tables.

     ```python
     suggested_relationships.sort_values(['Row Count From', 'Row Count To'], ascending=False)